Arthur042l/EggSpread-time-reserver/README.md

   - easy sharing (link / QRcode)
   - login page just need name, no need code when link have code
 - Every event have unique sub-pages from the login html (eg. eggspread-time-reserver/#0000) but with same layout
-- setting of the whole website:
-  - login with Google to open admin platform for background settings...
-  - Clear storage of Remember Me

 Minor:
 - modify: more unify indicator and design of date boxes